ldbc/ldbc_snb_interactive_v1_impls/README.md

 The implementation process looks roughly as follows:

 1. Create a bulk loader which loads the initial data set to the database.
+1. Add the required glue code to the Java driver that allows parameterized execution of queries and operators.
-2. Implement the complex and short reads queries (22 in total).
+1. Implement the complex and short reads queries (21 in total).
-3. Implement the 7 update queries.
+1. Implement the insert and delete operations (16 in total).
-4. Test the implementation against the reference implementations using various scale factors.
+1. Test the implementation against the reference implementations using various scale factors.
-5. Optimize the implementation.
+1. Optimize the implementation.

-## Data sets

-### Benchmark data sets

-To generate the benchmark data sets, use the [Hadoop-based LDBC SNB Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop/releases/tag/v0.3.7-SNAPSHOT).

-The key configurations are the following:

-* `ldbc.snb.datagen.generator.scaleFactor`: set this to `snb.interactive.${SCALE_FACTOR}` where `${SCALE_FACTOR}` is the desired scale factor
-* `ldbc.snb.datagen.serializer.numUpdatePartitions`: set this to the number of write threads used in the benchmark runs
-* serializers: set these to the required format, e.g. the ones starting with `CsvMergeForeign` or `CsvComposite`
-  * `ldbc.snb.datagen.serializer.dynamicActivitySerializer`
-  * `ldbc.snb.datagen.serializer.dynamicPersonSerializer`
-  * `ldbc.snb.datagen.serializer.staticSerializer`

-### Pre-generated data sets

-Producing large-scale data sets requires non-trivial amounts of memory and computing resources (e.g. SF100 requires 24GB memory and takes about 4 hours to generate on a single machine).
-To mitigate this, we have pregenerated data sets using 9 different serializers and the update streams using 17 different partition numbers:

-* Serializers: csv_basic, csv_basic-longdateformatter, csv_composite, csv_composite-longdateformatter, csv_composite_merge_foreign, csv_composite_merge_foreign-longdateformatter, csv_merge_foreign, csv_merge_foreign-longdateformatter, ttl
-* Partition numbers: 2^k (1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024) and 6×2^k (24, 48, 96, 192, 384, 768).

-The data sets are available at the [SURF/CWI data repository](https://hdl.handle.net/11112/e6e00558-a2c3-9214-473e-04a16de09bf8).
-We also provide [direct links and download scripts](https://github.com/ldbc/data-sets-surf-repository).

-### Test data set

-The test data sets are placed in the `cypher/test-data/` directory for Neo4j and in the `postgres/test-data/` for the SQL systems.

-To generate a data set with the same characteristics, see the [documentation on generating the test data set](test-data.md).

 ## Preparing for an audited run

 Implementations of the Interactive workload can be audited by a certified LDBC auditor.
-The [Auditing Policies chapter](http://ldbcouncil.org/ldbc_snb_docs/ldbc-snb-specification.pdf#chapter.7) of the specification describes the auditing process and the required artifacts.
+The [Auditing Policies chapter](https://ldbcouncil.org/ldbc_snb_docs/ldbc-snb-specification.pdf#chapter.7) of the specification describes the auditing process and the required artifacts.
-If you are considering commissioning an LDBC SNB audit, please study the [audit questionnaire](snb-interactive-audit-questionnaire.md).

-### Determining the best TCR

-1. Select a scale factor and configure the `driver/benchmark.properties` file as described in the [Driver modes](#driver-modes) section.
-2. Load the data set with `scripts/load-in-one-step.sh`.
-3. Create a backup with `scripts/backup-database.sh`.
-4. Run the `driver/determine-best-tcr.sh`.
-5. Once the "best TCR" value has been determined, test it with a full workload (at least 0.5h for warmup operation and at least 2h of benchmark time), and make further adjustments if necessary.

-### Recommendations

-We have a few recommendations for creating audited implementations.
-(These are not requirements – implementations are allowed to deviate from these recommendations.)

-* The implementation should target a popular Linux distribution (e.g. Ubuntu LTS, CentOS, Fedora).
-* Use a containerized setup, where the DBMS is running in a Docker container.
-* Instead of a specific hardware, target a cloud virtual machine instance (e.g. AWS `r5d.12xlarge`).
-Both bare-metal and regular instances can be used for audited runs.
+If you plan to get your system audited, please reach to the [LDBC Steering Committee](https://ldbcouncil.org/organizational-members/).

+:warning: Audited runs are currently only possible with the [v1 version](https://github.com/ldbc/ldbc_snb_interactive_v1_impls).